sauvc/rulebook/rulebook.md

 -  showcase the tether-less operation of AUV swimming underwater for at least **10 seconds**.
 -  show clearly that someone pressing the [Kill Switch](#safety) should stop all thrusters immediately.

+Note that teams **DO NOT NEED to showcase an intro of their team structure, university details etc - this will only take up valuable time in your video.**
-Videos will be reviewed by the organizing committee and **30 teams with the best vehicles will be short-listed to attend the competition**.
+Videos will be reviewed by the organizing committee and **35 teams with the best vehicles will be short-listed to attend the competition.** The above criteria are the basic necessary criteria, failing which the teams wont be short-listed.
+The organizing committee will judge the best 35 teams based on the video.

+**Note: The video will not be played beyond 30 seconds, so whatever you want to showcase, must be done strictly within the 30 seconds.**

 The organizers reserve the right to publish the video submissions after the competition.